matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 </details>

-The structure of the insertion event would look like:
+The structure of the insertion event looks like:
 ```js
 {
   "type": "m.room.insertion",